wearelighthouse/php/README.md

 * Are there any exceptions?

 If you are still confused read other peoples test!
 Go and check out the tests from your [favourite framework](https://github.com/cakephp/cakephp/tree/master/tests/TestCase) and compare them to the functions they are testing, the pennies will start to drop.

+#### In Aid of Writing Tough Code

+When a problem is tough and you don't know where to start using TDD will help you get on the road to Codedem.
+By working out what your inputs are (and testing them) and what your ouputs are (and test them) the middle will just fill its self in!
+And if all else fails you can get one of your [fellow programmers](http://wearelighthouse.com/team/christy/) to write the tests and you just make them pass, one way or another you'll get there!

 #### A Big Caveat